Step-By-Step Guide to Opening a Probate Estate

 From these documents, make a complete list of what the decedent owned.
 Notate how each asset is titled.
 For assets that have a statement—like a bank or a brokerage account—note the value of the asset as listed on the statement and the date of the statement.
-In addition, set aside the decedent's prior three years of income tax returns.
+In addition, set aside the decedent's prior three years of federal and state income tax returns.

 If the decedent's important papers are disorganized, skip Step 4 and make an appointment for Step 5.

 Make a Complete List of the Decedent's Liabilities